Honeywell-UAM-Data-Management/research/README.md

   - Which makes the Prev in block 3 wrong and requires re-mining
   - Which makes the Prev in block 4 wrong and requires re-mining
   - And so on...

+## Distributed Blockchain

+### Decentralization and Consensus of a blockchain.

+In a blockchain network, there are multiple peers with the exact same copy of the blockchain.
+If a peer decides to change a block, all of the other peers need to agree on that change and change their blocks accordingly.
+This is called **Consensus**.

+Also, if there is a mismatch in the blockchain among the peers, the majority wins!
+Therefore, no peer owns the blockchain network.
+Everything here is **Decentralized**